 Instructions

-- In a small bowl, combine chipotles in adobo sauce with ketchup and pour over the meat loaf.
+- In a small bowl, combine glaze ingredient and spread this over the meatloaf.
+Reserve any remaining glaze.

-- With a large spatula, carefully transfer the meat loaf to a serving platter and serve.
+- Use a large spatula to carefully transfer the meat loaf to a serving platter and serve with any remaining glaze on the side.

 Notes